blackGirlsCode/blackGirlsCode.github.io/README.md

 The code is running live at blackGirlsCode.github.io.
 Once other features are added, it will be relocated to a more secure site, so please be on the lookout for that announcement.

-We also have a [Slack Channel](https://cltlovescode.slack.com/), and a [Medium](https://medium.com/black-girls-code) Publication in which you may be a contributing writer.
+We also have a [Slack Channel](https://cltlovescode.slack.com/), and a [Medium](https://medium.com/black-girls-code) Publication in which you may be a contributing writer.<p>

 <h2>Wiki</h2>